RogerBambinetti/RogerBambinetti/README.md

 These are a few of my favorite and recent projects:

+[*mpegh-decoder*]:(https://github.com/RogerBambinetti/mpegh-decoder) An NPM package for decoding MPEG-H 3D audio into WAV on Node.js!
 [**Gympass-like API**](https://github.com/RogerBambinetti/gympass-like-api-solid-nodejs): REST API for a gympass-like application using Typescript + Prisma and applying SOLID principles. <br>
 [**PROs-scrapper**](https://github.com/RogerBambinetti/PROs-scrapper-nodejs): Web scrapper for Performance Rights Organizations such as ASCAP using Node.js and Puppeteer. <br>
 [**Livechat**](https://github.com/RogerBambinetti/live-chat-nodejs-reactjs): A simple livechat system built with React and Node.js, was very useful to learn a bit more about websockets with socket.io. <br>